eNMS-automation/eNMS/docs/events/tasks.rst

 - Choose a name.
 - Choose a scheduling mode: standard (start date / end date / frequency) or CRON.
-- Select a job (the service or workflow that you want to execute).
+- Select a service (the service or workflow that you want to execute).
     - If "Standard scheduling" was selected, choose a start date and optionally, choose a frequency and an end date.
-If a ``Frequency`` is defined, the job will run periodically, in which case you can also choose an ``End date`` if you want the task to automatically stop running.
+If a ``Frequency`` is defined, the service will run periodically, in which case you can also choose an ``End date`` if you want the task to automatically stop running.
 If you define a frequency but no ``End date``.
     - If "Cron scheduling" was selected, enter a cron expression.

 .. image:: /_static/events/create_task.png